smartpal-ai/smartpal_instructor_intro/docs/main-landing.md

 ---

-## Research Pilot (UMN)
+## Research Pilot

-This guide is intended for instructors participating in the **SmartPAL research pilot at the University of Minnesota**.
+This guide is intended for instructors participating in the **SmartPAL research pilot**.

 It covers:
 - Research purpose and study context